 It may be a good idea to get a personal trainer or a physiotherapist to recommend the right stretching exercises for a senior who can then carry them out regularly on their own.

 Even doing household chores every day can be good winter exercise tips for seniors.
 It will keep them on their feet and active.
 Small household talks can still burn a good amount of calories and improve circulation and mobility.

 If a senior is active enough to dance, it can be a good way to mix fun and exercise.

 Families can include light dancing into the daily routines with their loved ones or when visiting.
 It’s also a great way for grandchildren to bond with their grandparents.

 How can a caregiver help?

-Ensuring that seniors stay active and exercise regularly is one of the many tasks a professional caregiver for elderly can perform.
+Ensuring that seniors stay active and exercise regularly is one of the many tasks a professional live-in caregiver can perform.
 Caregivers can help ensure that seniors are exercising regularly during the winter months.
 They can provide exercise reminders, motivation and support and also ensure that the seniors are not pushing themselves too hard.
 They can even join the seniors for exercising which can help with bonding.
 It will also keep the caregivers fit.

 Want to Learn More?

 Please reach out to us at email@example.com, or call us at 1-855-410-7971, and we will be happy to help you with the care needs of a loved one.